flyingdogsoftware/gyre-sdk/docs/API/layermanager.md

 #### Parameters
 - **layerObject**: `Object` - The layer object to be deleted.

+### `addLayerMask(url=null,extractFromDocumentSize=false)`
+Easiest method to add a layer mask to current selected layer.
+For advanced mask managemet please check out [Smart Layers](/API/smart_layers).

+#### Parameters
+- **url**: `base64` - An image in base64 URL format which has to be in black/white and in same size as current selected layer image.
+If empty just an empty mask will be added.

+- **extractFromDocumentSize**: `boolean` - If true the mask image data will be provided in document size instead of current selected layer image size.
+From that full image the part which fits to current selected layer image data (x,y,with,height and rotation) will be extracted.

 ### `getLayersBySubType(subType)`
 Retrieves all layers of a specified sub-type.